benjaminHarroch/myShop/README.md

 2. Navigation between routers
 3. Saving in a data base
 4. Use of HOOKS
-5.use of MATERIAL UI
+5. use of MATERIAL UI
-6.using npm for install different libraries</p>
+6. using npm for install different libraries</p>

 <h5>To enter the project, go to the link: </h5>
  <p>https://my-shop-xh1x.onrender.com </p>